 By the middle 1920s it was in full production as The Erie Digger and offered 1-cent or 5-cent coin slots.
 The miniature steam shovel was encased in a solid oak cabinet with glass windows on three sides and continued to be all-mechanical, using no electricity; not even an electric light.

 During the 1920s and 1930s many other manufacturers produced their own version of a crane or digger game, and most of these were electrically operated, and had virtually no element of skill.
-Some of the most popular were those manufactured by Exhibit Supply Co. of Chicago and International Mutoscope Reel Co. of New York, but there were many other manufacturers.
+Some of the most popular were those manufactured by Exhibit Supply Co. of Chicago and International Mutoscope Reel Co.
+Read more around book of ra online casino. of New York, but there were many other manufacturers.
 With the proliferation of Slot Machines the Digger machines also became gambling devices.
 Clever operators learned to offer Silver Dollars, paper currency, and little bundles of coins wrapped in cellophane as the reward for lucky play.

 During the 1920s, through the 1930s and beyond, these games were very profitable for their operators, usually operating for 5 cents per play.
 They could be found in every arcade at amusement parks, boardwalks, and city parks.
 There were “Craneland” operations featuring diggers only.
 Digger games could be found in Drug Stores, Casinos, and in great numbers at State, County, and Worlds Fairs, and with traveling carnivals.
 Many makes and models were quite elaborate affairs designed to fit into the décor of the fine hotels and railroad stations of the 1930s.
 They became known as the “Hotel Models” and are the ones highly sought after by the discriminating collectors of today.